AvinashMV/BehaviorLogging-AdaptiveWeb/README.md

 What is this project is about?

 Adaptive web project.
 After securly logged in to the system, each user is displayed a static page of stackoverflow.
 User intereactions on the page (behavior) is captured and it is displayed as visualizaiton.
 Currently this project tracks "Search" ,"Scroll" and "AskQuestion" in the stackOverflow page.
+Visualization is done using simple chart.js

-Implemented using - node.js, express.js, handlebars, mongodb, JavaScript ES6, HTML5, CSS3, Bootstrap 4, REST APIs.
+Implemented using - node.js, express.js, handlebars, mongodb, JavaScript ES6, HTML5, CSS3, Bootstrap 4, REST APIs, chart.js.

 Instructions to execute ( on mac)